 Mike Brady, the chief executive for Brazilian Blowout, points to numerous tests done by OSHA (the Occupational Safety and Health Administration).
-"We have been tested countless times by OSHA," Brady says, "And we have never exceeded a safety standard ever."
+"We have been tested countless times by OSHA," Brady says, "And we have never exceeded a safety standard ever," he tells Shots.

 Brady says he will work with the FDA, but in the mean time, he says salons can "continue to confidently offer the Brazilian Blowout Treatment to your customers with the knowledge that Brazilian Blowout falls well below the stringent standards set forth by OSHA," he says in a statement on the company website.